What are the main blood groups?

 The A and B genes are dominant and group O is dependent on the inheritance of an O gene from each parent.

-The inheritance of the Rhesus D (Rh D)gene from either or both parents results in the Rh D positive blood group 'expression'.
+The inheritance of the Rh D (Rh D)gene from either or both parents results in the Rh D positive blood group ‘expression’.

 The absence of the Rh D gene results in the expression of the Rh D negative blood group.

 What are the most and least common blood groups?